wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

     - Cannot use ```yum```, but ArangoDB requires a fish shell to run.
     - Trying to find workarounds (installing Miniconda, then installing fish)
     - Turns out those don't help too much, instead, have to make a singularity container.
 This requires me to install VirtualBox on my local, which I have.
 However, running into hiccups and will resume tomorrow, the 20th.
 Nvm, can use singularity straight in knot, but still weird.
 Need to figure it out.
+- January 21st:
+  - Still struggling to get ArangoDB or OpenCypher to work, really frustrating actually.
+Difficult to get it working on CSC due to all of the permissions limitations (not allowed to sudo or anything).
+  - Working on my local machine (ArangoDB), not sure how to run tests and play around yet
+  - Currently, trying to find a way to get this to work on the CSC machine
+    - tried all sorts of things (docker images converted to singularity images, docker pull options, etc.)
+  - Everytime, run into errors on CSC machines because of sudo'ing or superuser.
+    - Due to lack of permissions, I think this is likely unpossible, leaving us with a Dockerfile.
+  - Trying the built-in Dockerfile (local) for ArangoDB's Oskar.
+    - This would allow us to work locally and in the same environment.
+Seems promising if they can install.
+    - Running into problems with fish and locating files.
+Testing that out.
+  - However, ArangoDB is making progress locally... runs openSSL command for about 10 minutes upon installation... will report what happens after.
+    - openSSL was fine - then get incompatible compiler errors
+  - If do not get successful build tonight, will drop ArangoDB and focus solely on getting openCypher to work.
+    - Most recent Docker build - 30 minutes.
+Will focus strictly on openCypher after this.

 #### Specific Questions:
 -